akka/akka/akka-docs/rst/java/lambda-persistence.rst

   ``String identifier()`` method.
 This is required in order to simplify the serialization of FSM states.
   String identifiers should be unique!

-Customer's actions are "recorded" as a sequence of "domain events", which are persisted.
+Customer's actions are "recorded" as a sequence of "domain events" which are persisted.
 Those events are replayed on actor's start in order to restore the latest customer's state:

 .. includecode:: ../../../akka-persistence/src/test/java/akka/persistence/fsm/AbstractPersistentFSMTest.java#customer-domain-events